ynanigashi/auto_git_commiter/README.md

 # auto_git_commiter
-In the specified folder, if there are any added or modified files with the current date, it commits and pushes them.
+In the specified folder, if there are any files added with the current date string <YYYYMMDD> or files modified on the current date, it commits and pushes them.